Ogden, UT Criminal Defense Attorney

 Murder cases always involve forensic evidence, which can be difficult to sift through and even more difficult to use to your advantage.
 Prosecutors in homicide cases often start with an advantage of not having a complainant to put on the stand, meaning they can avoid having their “victim” face rigorous cross examination.
 They will offer photo after photo of the decedent on display for the jury, usually showing them to be upright, honorable, and loving persons.

-If you have been charged with a capital offense in Utah, you need a knowledgeable and aggressive attorney who provides effective legal advice and guidance.
+If you have been charged with a capital offense in Utah, you need a knowledgeable and aggressive criminal defense attorney who provides effective legal advice and guidance.
 Contact us to review your options.

 Juveniles are our future, and Kaufman, Nichols & Kaufman wants to provide them with the best possible outcome to succeed in life.